 More women sue Texas, asking court to put emergency block on state's abortion law

-One woman had to carry her baby, missing much of her skull, for months knowing she'd bury her daughter soon after she was born.
+WASHINGTON (AP) — One woman had to carry her baby, missing much of her skull, for months knowing she'd bury her daughter soon after she was born.
 Another started mirroring the life-threatening symptoms that her baby was displaying while in the womb.
-An OB-GYN found herself secretly traveling to Colorado to abort her wanted pregnancy, marred by the diagnosis of a fatal fetal anomaly.
+An OB-GYN found herself secretly traveling out of state to abort her wanted pregnancy, marred by the diagnosis of a fatal fetal anomaly.

 All of the women were told they could not end their pregnancies in Texas, a state that has enacted some of the nation's most restrictive abortion laws.